 In addition, our teachers will work closely with small groups of children to provide further emotional support as and when needed.

 |Our Emotional Literacy Support Assistant is trained, and supervised by a team of Educational Psychologists, to support children with emotional literacy difficulties such as self-esteem, anger management, social and friendship skills, loss, bereavement and family break-up.|

 Frequently asked questions from the parent / carer’s point of view:

 |How does the school know if children need extra help?||

-At Kingsclere Primary School children are identified as having SEN through a variety of ways including the following:
+At Kingsclere CE Primary School children are identified as having SEN through a variety of ways including the following:

 |What should I do if I think my child has special educational needs?||